ngs222/ngs222/index.md

 ## Career Objectives

 My current professional experiences include being a bank teller, a commodities trading intern, and an options trading intern.
 While I have loved all of my current experiences in trading, I am also interested in experiencing other fields of finance including fintech, hedge funds, PE, and consulting.
-I love the steep learning curve and competitive environment that trading offers, however I also would like to add to that the opportunity to interact with people.
-With the opportunity for two more Summers of internships with my current graduate school plans, I am excited to experience these different fields while making a difference at whatever firm I end up working for.
+I love the steep learning curve and competitive environment that trading offers, however I also would like to add to that the ability to interact with people on a consistent basis.
+With my exciting opportunity for two more Summers of internships with my current graduate school plans, I am excited to experience these different fields while making a difference at whatever firm I end up working for.

 ---

 ## Hobbies

-I am originally from Richmond, VA and so my favorite sports team is the VCU men's basketball team as my father is a professor at VCU.
-I grew up going to games with him and they have always been who I have rooted for the hardest.
-I also enjoy playing piano or coding with my friends in my free time, and I am extremely into weightlifting.
-I enjoy travelling and my favorite place I've been to this day is Greece.
+I am originally from Richmond, VA and therefore my favorite sports team is the VCU men's basketball team.
+My dad is a professor at VCU and I grew up going to games with him as we always had season tickets.
+I also enjoy playing piano or coding with my friends, and I am extremely into weightlifting.
+I also really enjoy travelling and my favorite place I've been to is Greece.

 ---
 <p style="font-size:11px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p>